CumulusNetworks/docs/content/cumulus-linux-512/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 - BGP PIC only redistributes the switch loopback address in addition to the host prefixes from the leaf.
 NVIDIA does not recommend redistributing interface addresses into BGP when you enable PIC.
 - Do not configure the router ID and network address with the same value.
 - The BGP router ID and the aggregate address must not be in the same subnet.
-- Do not use martian addresses with PIC.
+- Do not use martian addresses as the BGP router ID when you enable PIC.
 - Additional ECMP hardware resources are required for PIC.
 Refer to {{<link url="Equal-Cost-Multipath-Load-Sharing/#ecmp-resource-sharing-during-next-hop-group-updates" text="Additional ECMP resource optimization for next hop groups">}}
 {{%/notice%}}

 ### Configure PIC

 To configure PIC:
-- **On the leaf switch only**, enable the BGP advertise origin option so that BGP can attach the SOO extended community to all routes advertised to its peers from the source where the routes originate.
+- **On a leaf only**, enable the BGP advertise origin option so that BGP can attach the SOO extended community to all routes advertised to its peers from the source where the routes originate.
 - **On all switches**, enable the BGP next hop group per source option so that when BGP receives routes with the SOO extended community, it allocates a next hop group for each source.
-- **On all switches**, set the {{<link url="#enable-read-only-mode" text="read-only mode">}} BGP convergence wait time to 30 and the convergence wait establish wait time to 15.
+- **On a spine and super spine**, set the {{<link url="#enable-read-only-mode" text="read-only mode">}} BGP convergence wait time to 30 and the convergence wait establish wait time to 15.
 These exact settings are required for PIC to work correctly.

 {{%notice note%}}
 Changing the BGP advertise origin option or the BGP next hop group per source option can cause traffic disruption.